Free Training

 First, subscribe to the product on the AWS Marketplace, and then deploy this CloudFormation file.

-If you need to connect to the server, obtain its IP address and connect to the instance over SSH using the username ec2-user
+To access the server, retrieve its IP address and establish an SSH connection using the ec2-user

 Working with PGP - Optional